return42/sphkerneldoc/linux_src_doc/sound/soc/soc-core_c.rst

     Find a registered DAI

     :param const struct snd_soc_dai_link_component \*dlc:
-        name of the DAI and optional component info to match
+        name of the DAI or the DAI driver and optional component info to match

 .. _`snd_soc_find_dai.description`: